enzanto/calibre-web-chat/README.md

 This project integrates Calibre Web with a live chat feature using N8N.
 It provides a real-time chat experience within the Calibre Web interface, allowing users to interact with support or automated systems directly within their ebook library.

+The goal of this is to have N8N with a vector DB read all my books in my library.
+And have the chat bot to respond with answers from my library - and reference the correct books.
+I still have a good way to go on the backend.

 ## Features
 - Real-time chat integration with Calibre Web
 - Dynamic webhook URL configuration via environment variables